How to Estimate the Cost of a SaaS

 4. Put together a project estimate (this is what this article is about).

-Just to be 100% clear, this document outlines the steps in the ESTIMATION step, not the FINAL QUOTE or information architecture.
+Just to be 100% clear, this document outlines the steps in the ESTIMATION step, not A COMPLETE SOW or information architecture.
 This is the step prior to the architecture development step that gives a RANGE of costs while still delving into several aspects of the system.

 So let’s take a look at the process for building a SaaS from start to finish.